-The cyclical nature of the semiconductor industry may limit our ability to maintain or increase revenue and profit levels during future industry downturns.
+The cyclical nature of the semiconductor industry may limit our ability to maintain or increase revenue and profit levels during industry downturns.

 The semiconductor industry is highly cyclical, to a greater extent than other less dynamic or less technology-driven industries.
-Currently, the industry is undergoing a cyclical downturn.
-In the past, our financial performance has been negatively affected by significant downturns in the semiconductor industry as a result of:
+Our financial performance has periodically been negatively affected by past downturns in the semiconductor industry.
+Factors that have contributed to these downturns include:

-- the cyclical nature of the demand for the products of semiconductor customers; - general reductions in inventory levels by customers; - excess production capacity; and - accelerated declines in average selling prices.
+- · the cyclical nature of the demand for the products of semiconductor customers; - · general reductions in inventory levels by customers; - · excess production capacity; and - accelerated declines in average selling prices.

-When these or other conditions in the semiconductor industry occur, there is likely to be an adverse effect on our operating results.
+When these or other conditions in the semiconductor industry occur in future periods, there is likely to be an adverse effect on our operating results.